Culture wars: Tribalism and 'diskarte' vs data-driven, tech-enabled governance

 The result so far amid the flood scam:

-Moral outrage is high theatre, social media explodes then a few months later, "trapos" are back on billboards.
+Moral outrage is high drama.
+Social media explodes.
+Then a few months later, "trapos" (traditional politicians) are back on billboards.

 Here's the viral truth: Filipinos condemn katiwalian louder than anyone — but tolerate it like favourite villain.

-Even more subtle: overpricing of government projects and the tongpats (kickbacks) culture in public works.
+This is how overpricing of state projects and the tongpats (kickbacks) culture became "standard operating procedure" (SOP).

 When a huge gap gets exposed, diskarte kicks in.

-While there's exact English word for it, "diskarte" is pure Pinoy alchemy.
+There's no exact English word for it: Diskarte is pure Pinoy alchemy.
 Filipinos wield it like a superpower.

 Diskarte can roughly mean: hustle + rule-bending + shakedown artistry + getting yours through creative chaos.